RoydonTay/Property-Price-Prediction/README.md

-# Property-Price-Prediction
+# SG-Property-Price-Prediction
 ## About Project
 In this personal project, I attempt the different stages of an end-to-end data science project.
-This project uses a dataset from the Urban Redevelopment Authority (URA) API.
-It contains over 100,000 private property transactions between 2017-2022.
+This project uses a dataset from the [Urban Redevelopment Authority (URA) API](https://www.ura.gov.sg/maps/api/#private-residential-property).
+It contains over 100,000 private property transactions between 2017-2022 in Singapore.

 ## Summary of Project
 ### Outline: